Our SocialEyes Volunteers provide support to people with sight loss to enable them to enjoy social and leisure activities.

 How do I ask for a SocialEyes Volunteer?

-If you decide you would like to request a SocialEyes Volunteer for yourself or someone else (provided you have their consent), contact our office and ask about the SocialEyes service.
-You will be referred to your local Advice and Support Officer who will arrange to visit you to discuss your needs and how a SocialEyes Volunteer may be able to help you.
+If you decide you would like to request a SocialEyes Volunteer for yourself or someone else (with their consent), you just need to contact our office and ask about the SocialEyes service.
+You will be referred to your local Sight Loss Advisor who will arrange a visit to discuss your needs and how a SocialEyes Volunteer may be of benefit to you.

 What happens next?

 It can take anything from a few weeks to a few months to find someone for you because we take care to match people live close to one another and who have similar interests.
 We want to make sure that the partnership will be both enjoyable and sustainable for both of you!

 Once we find somebody who we think would be a good match, we will get in touch to arrange an introductory meeting with both of you and the Volunteer Coordinator.
 You are welcome to have a family member present if you wish.
 If you are then happy that you want to go ahead, you will both be good to go!

 We will keep in contact with you and your volunteer to ensure you are both happy with the partnership and to offer any other help or advice if needed.

 What training and background checks do your SocialEyes Volunteers do?

 All of our SocialEyes Volunteers go through our induction training process before being matched with someone.
 We take references and complete an enhanced DBS check (i.e. a criminal record check).
 They then attend our Induction and Sight Loss Awareness course to help them to understand different sight problems, ways in which they can help and how to guide someone.